big-data-europe/pilot-sc1-cycle1/README.md

 ## Linux installation
-Available for recent x64 Linux install (e.g.
+Available for recent x64 Linux install
 At this moment the installation is only using _docker-compose_ and _docker-machine_.
 The BigDataEurope Docker infrastructure also uses _docker-swarm_ and its own conventions,  templates, namespace allocation etc. The migration process is in progress.

 For instructions please visit: [Open PHACTS Docker images](https://github.com/openphacts/ops-docker)